euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Parallel algorithms
 -------------------

-Parallelization of algorithms require their decompostion into parallel blocks like:
+Parallelization of algorithms require their decomposition into parallel blocks like:
  * Map: apply the same function on all element of a vector
- * Scatter: write multiple output from a single input (atomic suport)
+ * Scatter: write multiple output from a single input (needs atomic operation support)
  * Gather: write a single output from multiple inputs
  * Reduction: like a scalar product
  * Scan: like numpy.cumsum